Youth in Villa Clara Forced to Donate Blood in Military Service: "They Threaten to Give Them More Shifts"

 Military Service in Cuba (Reference Image)Photo © Cubadebate

-Great outrage has been caused among several parents in Villa Clara by the fact that their children, who are completing Active Military Service (SMA), are being forced to donate blood and threatened with having to do more night shifts if they refuse.
+There has been significant outrage among several parents in Villa Clara regarding the fact that their children, who are fulfilling Active Military Service (SMA), are being forced to donate blood and threatened with additional night duties if they refuse.

-The Cuban Institute for Freedom of Expression and the Press (ICLEP) echoed on Facebook the outrage of parents and reported that young people in military service are being forced to donate blood: “They threaten them with revoking their home visit permits or increasing the frequency of night shifts.”
+The Cuban Institute for Freedom of Expression and the Press (ICLEP) echoed on Facebook the outrage of parents and reported that young people in military service are being forced to donate blood: "They are threatened with losing their leave to visit their homes or with an increase in the frequency of night guard duties."

-The parents told ICLEP that they are not against their children participating in a generous act like donating blood, if they wish to do so.
-However, they stated: "What we do not consider right is that they should do it under pressure."
+The parents told ICLEP that they are not opposed to their children participating in a generous act like donating blood, if they wish to do so.
+However, they stated, "What we do not consider right is for them to have to do it under pressure."

 The organization stated that in Cuba, military service is mandatory, and young people are forced to submit to "despotic structures, humiliations, and mistreatment."

-The pressure that young people are subjected to has led some to attempt to take their own lives.
+The pressure young people face has led some to attempt to take their own lives.

-In June, a 20-year-old soldier residing in the municipality of Santa Clara died after jumping out of the window of a bus belonging to the Military Construction Company No. 4 of Matanzas, with license plate B 194 585.
+In June, a 20-year-old soldier from the municipality of Santa Clara died after jumping out of the window of a bus belonging to the Military Construction Company No. 4 of Matanzas, with license plate B 194 585.

-The official broadcaster CMHW reported that the incident occurred around 10:00 AM, at kilometer 254 of the National Highway, in the province of Villa Clara, and that the young man died instantly due to the impact with the pavement.
+The official station CMHW reported that the incident occurred around 10:00 AM at kilometer 254 of the National Highway in the province of Villa Clara, and the young man died instantly due to the impact with the pavement.

 The note indicates that Muñoz, along with 11 other soldiers, three civilians, and the driver, was traveling to the city of Matanzas, where he would continue his mission as part of the SMA.